 CLOs are backed predominantly by pools of first-lien, senior-secured syndicated bank loans, a mature, well-regulated asset class whose breadth supports the construction of broadly diversified CLO portfolios.
 Experienced CLO investors can perform detailed credit analyses on individual underlying loans in the portfolio.
 CLOs provide extensive diversification by name and industry and historically have rarely suffered extreme correlation events.
 CLOs are also actively managed, providing an additional layer of oversight and adaptability.
-As a result of these features, CLOs have exhibited relatively low default rates; notably, not a single AAA or AA rated CLO tranche issued between 1993 and 2022 defaulted.3
+As a result of these features, CLOs have exhibited relatively low default rates; notably, not a single AAA rated CLO tranche has defaulted in the structure's 30-plus-year history.

 In contrast, CDOs consist of various forms of consumer debt organized into blind pools, denying potential investors of granular detail on the thousands of underlying assets.
 The trouble in CDOs began in the mid-1990s when creative bankers began to pool BBB rated subprime mortgage-backed securities into new CDOs.
 Though these new CDOs were structured such that certain tranches carried investment grade ratings, the high correlation of the underlying assets ultimately led to defaults that resonated throughout the liability structure, including AAA paper.
-Because of this, ratings agencies were among those assigned blame for the financial crisis-one report referred to them as "essential cogs in the wheel of financial destruction"-which may explain the subsequent conservatism the agencies appear to have applied when rating structured credit in the years that followed.4
+Because of this, ratings agencies were among those assigned blame for the financial crisis-one report referred to them as "essential cogs in the wheel of financial destruction"-which may explain the subsequent conservatism the agencies appear to have applied when rating structured credit in the years that followed.

-^{2, 4.} United States Financial Crisis Inquiry Commission, The Financial Crisis Inquiry Report Final Report of the National Commission on the Causes of the Financial and Economic Crisis in the United States (2011).
+2, 4.
+United States Financial Crisis Inquiry Commission, The Financial Crisis Inquiry Report Final Report of the National Commission on the Causes of the Financial and Economic Crisis in the United States (2011).

-3. Source: Moody's Investors Service; data as of June 26, 2023.
+3. Source: S&P Global; data as of March 30, 2025.